 Roxy is currently leading research on climate change and its impact on the monsoon, the rapid warming in Indian Ocean and the marine ecosystem.
-He is a member of the CLIVAR Indian Ocean Region Panel, and a Lead Author of the IPCC Special Report Oceans and Cryosphere in a Changing Climate.
+He is a Co-Chair of the CLIVAR Indian Ocean Region Panel, and a Lead Author of the IPCC Special Report Oceans and Cryosphere in a Changing Climate.
 He was named the Kavli Fellow by the U.S. National Academy of Sciences in 2015.
 The Indian Meteorological Society felicitated him with the Young Scientist Award in 2016, for his research on the changes in the Monsoon.

 Centre for Climate Change Research | Indian Institute of Tropical Meteorology

 Pashan, Pune 411008, India | Off: +91 20 25904543 Cell: +91 9405015676

 Scientist, Centre for Climate Change Research, Indian Institute of Tropical Meteorolgy, Ministry of Earth Sciences.